macrolit/globaloe/README.md

     - Allows for plain editing only in RAM memory.

-    - The file name is rendered from YAML frontmatter into the dedicated toolbar
+    - The file name is rendered from YAML frontmatter into the dedicated toolbar plugin integration

 2. **While Open:**